-There is really no such thing as multi-tasking, as our minds just end up shifting quickly back and forth from one task to the next.
+There’s actually no such thing as multi-tasking, as our minds just end up shifting quickly back and forth from one task to the next.
+It wastes way more time than we think because it always take a minute or two to get back to concentrating on the first task you were doing.
 So don't do laundry or do the dishes during work time.
 Focus on one essential task at a time and respect your office hours.
-It’s perfectly fine to work for two hours and then take a one hour break to clean the house if that’s the schedule you’ve set.
+It’s perfectly fine to work for two hours and then take a break to clean the house if that’s the schedule you’ve set.
 Just make sure that you’re not jumping back and forth haphazardly or trying to do two things at once and not giving either your full attention.

 7. Keep a big water bottle with you.

 Just as you would at your office desk, keep a big water bottle and drink water often.
+I also keep a large travel mug for my coffee.
 I've found that a coffee cup and unlimited access to my coffee-maker meant I was running to the kitchen more than usual, resulting in caffeine overload and distraction by the "home" aspect of life.